 The Book of Judith is a deuterocanonical book, included in the earliest surviving Greek translation of the Hebrew scriptures and the Catholic and Eastern Orthodox Christian Old Testament of the Bible, but excluded from Jewish texts and assigned by Protestants to the Apocrypha.

-That she was a woman painting in the seventeenth century and that she was raped as a young woman and she participated in the prosecution of her rapist overshadowed her achievements as an artist.
-Fortunately, today she is regarded as one of the most progressive and expressive painters of her generation.
+Gentileschi, notoriety as a woman painter in the seventeenth century, her rape and her courage in the prosecution of her rapist, overshadowed her artistic achievements.
+Fortunately, today, her art is recognized as one of the most progressive and expressive painters of her generation.

 Judith Slaying Holofernes